attdevsupport/API-Platform/SMS/Csharp/app1/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - SMS app 1
+  AT&T API Platform Samples - SMS app 1
  ------------------------------

 Application with a web interface that allows a user to send an SMS message, check